 If the subtasks in your workflow runs are required fields, you will see a red asterisk * next to each one.

-You can also see a progress bar in the task on the left side of your screen, which indicates how many of the subtasks have been completed.
+You can also see a progress bar in the task on the left side of your screen, which indicates what percentage of the subtasks have been completed.

-As soon as you have completed all the required subtasks, you can then complete the task and continue with the rest of the workflow run.
+As soon as you have completed all the required subtasks, you can then complete the task and continue with the rest of the tasks in your workflow run.

 Of course, if you choose not to make your subtasks required fields, then that’s fine.
 You could even create some that are required and add another set of subtasks that aren’t required.
 The choice is yours!